-At September 30, 2021, we had a historical net tangible book value of \$ per ordinary share (equal to \$ per ADS).
+At September 30, 2021, we had a historical net tangible book value of \$0.0036 per ordinary share (equal to \$0.2345 per ADS).
 Net tangible book value per ordinary share represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by the total number of our ordinary shares outstanding as of September 30, 2021.

-After giving effect to the sale by us of ADSs (representing ordinary shares) at an assumed initial public offering per ordinary share on the Main Market per ADS in this offering, which reflects the last reported sale price of £ price of \$ of the London Stock Exchange on , 2022 based on an exchange rate of £1.00 to \$ after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering, our as adjusted net tangible book value as of September 30, 2021 would have been \$ million, (equal to \$ per ADS).
-This per ordinary share (equal to \$ represents an immediate increase in net tangible book value of \$ ADS) to existing shareholders and an immediate dilution of \$ per ordinary share (equal to \$ per ADS) to new investors purchasing ADSs in this offering.
+After giving effect to the sale by us of 508,130 ADSs (representing 33,028,450 ordinary shares) at an assumed initial public offering price of \$4.92 per ADS in this offering, which reflects the last reported sale price of £0.613 per ordinary share on the Main Market of the London Stock Exchange on May 12, 2022 based on an exchange rate of £1.00 to \$1.2344 after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering, our as adjusted net tangible book value as of September 30, 2021 would have been \$6.8 million, (equal to \$0.3132 per ADS).
+This represents an immediate increase in net tangible book value of \$0.0012 per ordinary share (equal to \$0.08 ADS) to existing shareholders and an immediate dilution of \$0.0709 per ordinary share (equal to \$4.61 per ADS) to new investors purchasing ADSs in this offering.
 Dilution per ADS or ordinary share to new investors is determined by subtracting the as adjusted net tangible book value per ADS or ordinary share after this offering from the assumed initial public offering price per ADS paid by new investors.